Accused Club Q shooter changed name at 15; dad was MMA and porn star, mom had arrest record

 By August 2013 the charge was reduced and she was sentenced to five years of probation, which she did not complete, according to court records obtained by The Gazette.

-Voepel’s attorney, James Oltersdorf, and a court clerk in Bexos County, Texas, said she never spent a day in jail for her crime, but said the arson was “habitual” and she never completed probation.
+Voepel’s attorney, James Oltersdorf, and a court clerk in Bexar County, said she never spent a day in jail for her crime, but said the arson was “habitual” and she never completed probation.

 Aldrich’s biological grandfather on his mother’s side is California state assemblyman Randy Voepel, who was the mayor of Santee, California, during the 2001 Santana High School shooting in which a gunman killed 3 people and wounded 13 others.